csrhddlam/axial-deeplab/README.md

 # Axial-DeepLab (ECCV 2020, Spotlight)

-This is an on-going PyTorch re-implementation of the [Axial-DeepLab paper](https://arxiv.org/abs/2003.07853):
+This is an on-going PyTorch re-implementation of the [Axial-DeepLab paper](https://arxiv.org/abs/2003.07853).
+The re-implementation is mainly done by an amazing junior student, [Huaijin Pi](https://huaijinpi.com/).
 ```BibTeX
 @inproceedings{wang2020axial,
   title={Axial-DeepLab: Stand-Alone Axial-Attention for Panoptic Segmentation},